 Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
-CHRIST THE KING SCHOOL is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+St Mary's Catholic Primary School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
 Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Pan Dorset Child Exploitation Strategy https://pdscp.co.uk/up_content/uploads/2020/04/FINAL - Pan-Dorset-Child-Exploitation-Strategy-14.04.20.pdf on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk
+The DSL will use the Dorset Child Exploitation Toolkit on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The assessment will indicate to the DSL whether a CAROLE (Children At Risk Of or Linked to Exploitation) tactical group where all partners across Dorset areas work together to improve the effectiveness of our multi-agency response to child exploitation.
+If the DSL is in any doubt, she/he will contact ChAD/MASH for consultation

-The 'Partner Information Sharing and Request Form' will be completed and sent to Dorset Police.
-It should include details of any concerns about individuals or groups who pose a risk to children and young people through exploitation, targeting and abusing sexually or through other criminal means such as county-lines, druglines and drug supply.

-The form focuses specifically on the behaviours or actions of alleged, suspected or know perpetrators.
-If the DSL is in any doubt, she/he will contact MASH for consultation.

-In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
+In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a ChAD/MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.
 Concerns must also be recorded on the school's CPOMs system.

-CHRIST THE KING SCHOOL is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
-As a consequence, the child may resent what they perceive as interference by staff.
+St Mary's Catholic Primary School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+As a consequence,, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-CHRIST THE KING SCHOOL includes the risks of sexual and criminal exploitation in the PHSE/SRE and wider school curriculum.
+St Mary's Catholic Primary School includes the risks of sexual and criminal exploitation in the PHSE/SRE and wider school curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.
-Throughout our curriculum children are taught about CONSENT RESPONSIBILITY RESPECT and DIGNITY of being sexually or criminally exploited.
+Throughout our curriculum children are taught about CONSENT, RESPONSIBILITY, RESPECT and DIGNITY

-15. Female Genital Mutilation (FGM)
+• Female Genital Mutilation (FGM)